 What inspired you to become an entrepreneur?

 It’s often said that new ideas come from things that frustrate us.
-Other than the ‘frustration’ that your company solves, can you name something that frustrates you right now?
+Can you name something that frustrates you right now?

 What’s the best advice you have for entrepreneurs looking to raise money?